 Installing an extractor fan inside your bathroom or en-suite is a vital component that provides ventilation in the room.
 Without the fan, the build-up of mold and mildew increases, which can lead to long term damage.

-The extractor fan installation is made far easier when the hard work has already been done.
-All fans will require a hole that leads outside in order to function, which can be difficult to do for the average DIY’er.
+In terms of the installation, it’s made far easier when the hard work has already been done.
+This is because all the fan requires is a hole that leads outside in order to function and this can be difficult to do for the average DIY’er.

 To help you make an informed buying decision, below is a detailed guide regarding extractor fans for bathrooms.